Overview

 OJJDP Publications

-May 2019.
-The purpose of this guide is to provide law enforcement officers with information that will enable them to avoid or mitigate critical “pitfalls” when working a child abduction case.
-37 pages.
-NCJ 252795.
+This guide aims to provide law enforcement personnel with information that will enable them to avoid or mitigate critical "pitfalls" when working a child abduction case.

 Related Websites